 The majority of our foreign subsidiaries designate their local currencies as their functional currencies.
-As of March 31, 2021, the total amount of our foreign subsidiary cash and cash equivalents was \$493.8 million, of which \$25.6 million was invested in U.S. dollars.
-As of March 31, 2021, the total amount of cash and cash equivalents held by Herbalife Nutrition Ltd. and its U.S. entities, inclusive of U.S. territories, was \$117.9 million.
+As of June 30, 2021, the total amount of our foreign subsidiary cash and cash equivalents was \$514.9 million, of which \$31.7 million was invested in U.S. dollars.
+As of June 30, 2021, the total amount of cash and cash equivalents held by Herbalife Nutrition Ltd. and its U.S. entities, inclusive of U.S. territories, was \$322.6 million.

 For earnings not considered to be indefinitely reinvested deferred taxes have been provided.
 For earnings considered to be indefinitely reinvested, deferred taxes have not been provided.
-Should we make a determination to remit the cash and cash equivalents from our foreign subsidiaries that are considered indefinitely reinvested to our U.S. consolidated group for the purpose of repatriation of undistributed earnings, we would need to accrue and pay taxes.
-As of December 31, 2020, our U.S. consolidated group had approximately \$147.7 million of permanently reinvested unremitted earnings from certain foreign subsidiaries, and if these monies were ever needed to be remitted, the impact of any tax consequences on our overall liquidity position would not be material.
-As of December 31, 2020, Herbalife Nutrition Ltd. had approximately \$2.6 billion of permanently reinvested unremitted earnings subsidiaries.
-As a result of our decision to invest in the China Growth and Impact Investment Program, approximately \$113.9 million of unremitted earnings were permanently reinvested as of December 31, 2020, As of December 31, 2020, we do not have any plans to repatriate these unremitted earnings to Herbalife Nutrition Ltd.; therefore, we do not have any liquidity concerns relating to these unremitted earnings and related cash and cash equivalents.
+Should we make a determination to remit the cash and cash equivalents from our foreign subsidiaries that are considered indefinitely reinvested to Herbalife Nutrition Ltd. for the purpose of repatriation of undistributed earnings, we would need to accrue and pay taxes.
+As of December 31, 2020, Herbalife Nutrition Ltd. had approximately \$2.6 billion of permanently reinvested unremitted earnings relating to its operating subsidiaries.
+As of December 31, 2020, we do not have any plans to repatriate these unremitted earnings to Herbalife Nutrition Ltd.; therefore, we do not have any liquidity concerns relating to these unremitted earnings and related cash and cash equivalents.
 See Note 12, Income Taxes, to the Consolidated Financial Statements included in our 2020 10-K for additional discussion on our unremitted earnings.